From 0% to hero (on the essay)

 Organisations, Markets and Economy

 The first semester was dull and boring as I knew most of the material that was being covered.
 That is exactly why I scored high marks in the January exam… With the second semester though, everything changed.
 Better lecturer, new and more interesting material, better engagement both in lectures and tutorials.
-Exam revision is also at it’s peak with this module smile
+Exam revision is also at it’s peak with this module Smile

 8/10 because the first semester was dull.